Reflux (GORD) Treatment in Sydney

 While medications are effective for many patients, long-term use does not correct underlying structural problems such as a significant hiatus hernia.

-Symptoms persist despite optimal medication
+Symptoms persist despite medication

-Long-term medication is required for symptom control
+You require long-term medication for symptom control

-Symptoms recur when medication is stopped
+Symptoms return when medication is stopped

-A large hiatus hernia is present
+A hiatus hernia has been diagnosed

 Can Reflux Be Permanently Treated?